The Cutting Edge

 Ontario Tactical Machete

-I couldn’t find the perfect match, but the Ontario Tactical Machete comes closest.
+I couldn’t find the perfect match, but there are so many cool Machete’s.

 Norman Bates | Pyscho